pjox/gutf/README.md

 ## Todo

-Ok ok, maybe there is an unholy reason why you would want to convert the encoding of a file into something different than UTF-8, I'll add support later so that you can do this forbidden conversions.
+Ok ok, maybe there is an unholy reason why you would want to convert the encoding of a file into something different than UTF-8, I'll add support later so that you can do these forbidden conversions.